swipetor/.github/profile/README.md

 **Goal** — Provide an open-source, free video feed solution to showcase independent digital content on the web, distinguishing it from the influx of mediocre and AI-generated content on social media.

 ## https://demo.swipetor.com
+Projects below automatically deploy the latest code to the demo environment, everything is 100% open-source.

 ## Features
 - Smooth web-based app, like native